agentdoesnotexist/qnet-discord-bot/README.md

-# QNET Discord Bot
+# Welcome to the QNET Discord Bot Repo.

-The Discord Bot that connects to the QNET API and handles users bans.
+This repositority is for the Discord Bot that connects to the QNET API and handles users bans.
+Feel free to install using the instructions below and use it!

 ### IMPORTANT NOTE